Thinking About Starting Your Own RIA Firm?

 If you are thinking about starting your own RIA firm, you are probably in the process of doing your research and weighing the pros and cons of going independent.
 After all, building a company from the ground up is no small task.
 But, for the right advisors the rewards of striking out on their own are ripe for the picking.

 The following article outlines the upsides of starting an RIA firm and poses some questions you will want to answer before you plan your next move.
-If you have specific questions about starting your RIA firm, please check out our Frequently Asked Questions section for more information.
+If you have specific questions about starting your RIA firm, please check out our Registration Handbook for more information.

 The Rise of the RIA Firm